predetermined/deta-deno/README.md

 ## Usage
 ### Creating a new client
-You can find your credentials in your Deta projects settings.
+You can find your credentials in your Deta project settings.
 ```typescript
 import Deta from "https://deno.land/x/deta/mod.ts";